xebialabs-community/xld-smoke-test-plugin/README.md

 # Overview #

-The Smoke Tests plugin is an XL Deploy plugin that trigger http request at the end of the deployment tasks.
+The Smoke Test plugin is an XL Deploy plugin that triggers http requests at the end of the deployment tasks.
+It uses `wget` executable file.

 # Requirements #